svennam92/istio101/workshop/exercise-2/README.md

     ```

-  **Note: For Lite clusters, the istio-ingressgateway service will be in `pending` state with no external ip.
-That is normal.**

 7. Ensure the corresponding pods `istio-citadel-*`, `istio-ingressgateway-*`, `istio-pilot-*`, and `istio-policy-*` are all in **`Running`** state before you continue.

     ```shell